-If money is an issue, here are some of the top budget hotels under P2000 per night, according to online users as of May 2017.
+If money is an issue, here are some of the top budget hotels under P2000 per night, according to Agoda users as of March 2019.

 Top Budget Guest Houses Under P1000

 If you’re working with a really limited budget, consider no-frills, basic guest houses and inns.
-Here are the four highest-rated around and under P1000 per night, as scored by online users.
+Here are the four highest-rated around and under P1000 per night, as scored by Agoda users.

 Search for more: Coron Hotels